History

 Heritage of Sigma Tau Gamma

-Sigma Tau Gamma’s Founders’ grandparents were veterans of the Civil War.
-That was a domestic quarrel.
-In bravely heading to fight in World War I, our Founders embarked on a journey that would take them off of domestic soil and back to the old country in a battle unlike any from their generation could have imagined.
-General John J. (Black Jack) Pershing, a native son of their state of Missouri, was selected by President Woodrow Wilson to command the American Expeditionary Force.
-As volunteers, our Founding Fathers would leave their Midwestern school and follow him into the War to End All Wars.
-They were not ordinary men.
+Sigma Tau Gamma’s Founders’ grandparents were veterans of the Civil War, a domestic conflict that shaped their generation.
+When they bravely went to fight in World War I, our Founders embarked on a path that took them beyond domestic soil back to the old country, facing a battle unlike any their generation could have imagined.
+General John J. ‘Black Jack’ Pershing, a native of Missouri, was appointed by President Woodrow Wilson to command the American Expeditionary Force.
+As volunteers, our Founding Fathers left their Midwestern school to follow him into the War to End All Wars.
+They were far from ordinary men.

-In an era when fewer than half of the nation’s young people advance beyond the eighth grade and fewer graduated from high school, these children of farmers, craftsmen, and shopkeepers in the sparsely populated rural counties of western Missouri were pursuing educational degrees.
-These two-year, post-high school programs qualified them to teach and administer public schools.
-Almost uniformly, they were as well qualified academically as students at the private and land grant colleges but simply lacked the financial resources necessary for enrollment at those schools.
+In an era when fewer than half of the nation’s young people advanced beyond the eighth grade and even fewer graduated from high school, these children of farmers, craftsmen, and shopkeepers from the sparsely populated rural counties of western Missouri were pursuing educational degrees.
+These two-year, post-high-school programs qualified them to teach and administer public schools.
+Almost uniformly, they were as well prepared academically as students at private and land-grant colleges but lacked the financial resources to enroll there.
 Together, they joined what was then called an Ambulance Company.

-Today, we could call them Corpsmen and Emergency Medical Technicians.
-Near the end of 1918, after 18 months of battle, the armistice came.
-The war ended, and after serving in the occupational force, they headed home by steamship.
-While they were overseas, our Founders’ school had become a four-year college.
-It was in the summer of 1920 when Emmett Ellis, their leader, was 29.
-This was not a group of starry-eyed children.
+Today, we might call them corpsmen or emergency medical technicians.
+Near the end of 1918, after 18 months of battle, the armistice was declared.
+The war ended, and after serving with the occupational force, they returned home by steamship.
+While they were overseas, their school had become a four-year college.
+In the summer of 1920, Emmett Ellis, their leader at age 29, guided them forward.
+This was far from a group of starry-eyed children.

-They were veterans who had met death face to face and fully realized the essence of a life worth living, manifesting itself in caring for their fellow man.
-They were determined to continue the bonds of brotherhood they created in the trenches of WWI.
-This time, they found it through the enlightenment of a liberal arts education.
-The Founders of Sigma Tau Gamma were hopeful.
-Thus, Sig Tau began on a warm summer morning in a rooming house at 101 Ming Street, a few blocks from a school dedicated as much as they were to the pursuit of the American dream.
+These were veterans who had faced death firsthand and deeply understood the value of a life well lived, expressed through caring for their fellow man.
+They were determined to continue the bonds of brotherhood forged in the trenches of World War I, this time through the pursuit of a liberal arts education.
+The Founders of Sigma Tau Gamma were hopeful, and so the Fraternity began on a warm summer morning in a rooming house at 101 Ming Street, just a few blocks from a school as dedicated as they were to the pursuit of the American dream.

 Founders of Sigma Tau Gamma Fraternity (In the order each gentleman signed the original petition to charter on June 28, 1920)